Sdcrouse/ruby-objects-has-many-readme-v-000/README.md

 end
 ```

-We can set an individual instance of `Song` equal to an instance of the `Artist` class like this:
+We can set the `artist` attribute of an individual instance of `Song` equal to an instance of the `Artist` class like this:

 ```ruby
 ninetynine_problems = Song.new("99 Problems", "rap")